Jumbled Words and Sentences for Class 6

 For example, Jumbled word: cilivisaonti, Solved: civilisation

-For example, devout, glutton, genuine, etc.
+For instance, devout, glutton, genuine, etc.

 Why are Jumbled Sentences Important?

-For example, The ball has smashed through the window.
+For instance, The ball has smashed through the window.
 In this sentence, the subject is "ball", the verb is "smashed", the object is "window", the predicate is "smashed through the window" and the punctuation is through.

 Examples of Jumbled Words